joshpetit/BreakoutMeme/doc/PLAN.md

 *   A block that multiplies the score of all other blocks by N.
 *   The floor is "deactivated" and balls bounce off of all walls for a time.
 *   Hit strength increases for a time

 ## Cheat Key Ideas

+*   If you press Shift+End it reverse the direction of the ball
+*   holding down delete causes the paddle to be at maximum strength
+*   pressing insert will add extra balls to the area
+*   Certain number combinations and then pageup will spawn (anti)powerups.

 ## Level Descriptions

 *   As the levels progress the speed of the balls increase
 *   As levels progress the height of scene decrease
 *   Blocks require more strength to be broken progressively
 *   Certain blocks only appear on certain levels

 ## Class Ideas

 The main application should have methods for adding things to the scene (power ups and things.
 It'd be helpful if all classes inherited from a "GameObject" class so that whether it's a powerup, block, or anything else we can add action listeners to do whatever that block needs to do when hit.

 ```plantuml
 abstract class GameObject {
 	# speed